unm-escape/escape2022/day05_Aug12/README.md

-# Aug 12: Intro to Obspy and teleseismic data processing (Kodiak Island data)
+# Aug 12: Field trip all day